1. Define Biztalk?

 - Enable the receive location

-35. Is there an error handling functionality to handle error on pipelines?_text]Answer:
+35. Is there an error handling functionality to handle error on pipelines?

-36. Where and how did you use Web Services in Orchestration?_text]Answer:
+36. Where and how did you use Web Services in Orchestration?

-We can use web services where we need to get data from multiple sources in one go.
-For e.g. getting price quote from 10 different vendors.
+Answer: We can use web services where we need to get data from multiple sources in one go.
+For e.g. getting a price quotes from 10 different vendors.
 You make one orchestration and use WS inside it.

-Recently I end up in a scenario where I need to debatch a message inside the orchestration to produce multiple messages based on XPATH.
+Answer: Recently I ended up in a scenario where I need to debauch a message inside the orchestration to produce multiple messages based on XPATH.
 (BizTalk Interview Questions And Answers)

-The BAM Framework provides an easy, real-time, transaction-consistent way to monitor heterogeneous business applications, and to present data for SQL queries and aggregated reports (OLAP).
-Through queries and aggregations, you can include not only the data that is present during the running business process, but also the state and the dynamics of the running business process, independent of how the business is automated.
-(Microsofy Azure Training Online)
+The BAM Framework provides an easy, real-time, transaction-consistent way to monitor heterogeneous business applications and to present data for SQL queries and aggregated reports (OLAP).
+Through queries and aggregations, you can include not only the data that is present during the running business process but also the state and the dynamics of the running business process, independent of how the business is automated.

 Application developers can build business rules by constructing rules from small building blocks of business logic (small rule sets) that operate on information (facts) contained in .NET objects, database tables, and XML documents.
 This design pattern promotes code reuse, design simplicity, and modularity of business logic.

-- BRE is available only in licence BizTalk Server.
+- BRE is available only in license BizTalk Server.

-- Document Type of schema should be same as fully qualified schema name.
+- Document Type of schema should be the same as a fully qualified schema name.

 - We can set priority for rules execution if more than one rule.

-- There is only if then and no else condition
+- There are only if-then and no else condition

 - When a new version of the policy is deployed, you should wait approximately 60 seconds before testing.
 The rule engine update service polls the rule engine database on a periodic basis (every 60 seconds by default) to look for newly deployed policies.